RedisAI/RedisAI/docs/index.md

   * The [Commands](commands.md) page is a reference of RedisAI's API
   * The [Clients](clients.md) page lists RedisAI clients by programming language
   * The [Configuration](configuration.md) page explains how to configure RedisAI
-  * The [Developer](developer.md) page has more information about the design and implementation of the RedisAI module and how to contribute.
+  * The [Developer](developer.md) page has more information about the design and implementation of the RedisAI module

 ## Quick Links